OldSmurf56/xpeng/README.md

 ## Overview

-This is a guide and a bit of code for retrieving Xpeng data from enode.com to be able to present these in Home Assistant
+This is a guide and a bit of code for retrieving Xpeng data from enode.com to be able to present these in Home Assistant.
+This solution will retrieve all data from the enode server but please note that Xpeng currently doesn't upload all possible fields.
+For example, odometer data are currently not available.
+But maybe some day.
+Also note that the cars' position is only updated when the car is switched off and not while driving or in neutral.
+Everything will update automatically every 5 minutes.

+### Shortcomings
+I have some challenges with plotting the current position on a map - I can't get it working.
+The position is visible as "latitude, longitude" on the dashboard, but i can't seem to get the cars' position on a map.
+Any help is welcome

 ## Prerequisites